sybilhoangRG/support.balsamiq.com/content/tutorials/ipad.md

 ![snap-rectangle.png](https://media.balsamiq.com/img/support/tutorials/ipad/snap-rectangle.png)

 Finally, click on the rectangle and lock it, just as we did with the iPad control.
 This will prevent it from moving around when you're adding new controls.
 You shouldn't be able to select either control at this point (you can always unlock a control by right-clicking on it and selecting "Unlock").

-**Download this template from our [Mockups To Go site here](https://mockupstogo.mybalsamiq.com/projects/ios/iPad%20User%20Testing%20Template).**

 * * *